strapify-dev/Strapify/README.md

   - the app will be available on localhost:8080

 ## Usage
+Ensure that the Strapi server is running and the desired content has been added.
+Also ensure that the custom data attributes have been created in the Webflow project.

 ### frontend GUI
  - ensure the frontend GUI has been started
  - enter the url and click "Scrape"